Raunak-Sarmacharya/kcn-seniors-docs/docs/content-management/media-library-management.md

 - Don't use "image of" or "picture of"

 Examples:
-- Good: "KCN Seniors members planting vegetables in community garden"
+- Good: "Members planting vegetables in community garden"
 - Poor: "Image of people gardening"

 Missing Alt Text Impact: